-|3||Paro – Jakar flight||Flight to Bumthang is extraordinary experience.
-You will see many of the seven and six thousand meters high mountains on the border with Tibet, including Gangkhar Punesum which counts as the highest mountain never summited by men.
-Arrive to Jakar.
-Visit small brewery to taste local Red Panda beer (subject to brewery operation schedule). ➜ Explore the town with it’s interesting curio shops and welcoming local restaurants. ➜ Day's program subject to domestic flight timing.
+Taking domestic flight to Bumthang is extraordinary experience.
+In clear weather, you might spot many of the seven and six thousand meters high mountains on the border with Tibet, including Gangkhar Punesum, the world's highest peak never conquered by man. ➜ Arrive to Jakar.
+Visit small brewery to taste local Red Panda beer (subject to brewery operation schedule). ➜ Explore the town with it’s interesting curio shops and welcoming local restaurants. ➜ Day's program is subject to domestic flight timing.

-|4||Jakar, excursion to Tang valley||Drive to Tang valley and hike to Ugyen choling palace which hosts wonderful private museum with carefully selected artifacts used in medieval Bhutan for various activities.
-If you feel strong, you can climb to Kundzongdrak gomba overlooking valley from sheer cliff.
-Otherwise you can visit the nunnery, which was established by the reincarnate lama of Gangtey and hosts mostly young nuns. ➜ You should not miss so called “Burning lake” Membartso where the treasure of scriptures hidden here by magician-saint Guru Rimpoche were discovered by saint Pema Lingpa. ➜ Drive to Jakar and relax for the rest of the day of proceed with further sightseeing as suggested by your guide.|
+|4||Jakar, excursion to Tang valley||Drive to Tang valley and hike to Ugyen choling palace which hosts wonderful private museum with carefully selected artifacts used in medieval Bhutan for various activities. ➜ If you feel strong, you can climb to Kundzongdrak gomba overlooking valley from sheer cliff. ➜ Otherwise, you can visit the nunnery, which was established by the reincarnate lama of Gangtey and hosts mostly young nuns. ➜ You should not miss so-called “Burning lake” Membartso where the treasure of scriptures hidden here by magician-saint Guru Rimpoche were discovered by the 15th century saint Pema Lingpa. ➜ Drive to Jakar and relax for the rest of the day of proceed with further sightseeing as suggested by your guide.|

-|6||Jakar – Gangtey||Early morning drive to Trongsa over Yotong-la pass (3550m).
-Visit dzong, the castle from which the royal dynasty of Bhutan has risen.
-Also explore intricate museum in watchtower Ta Dzong hosts number of interesting artifacts related to royal dynasty, history of Bhutan and many religious statues and temples.
-Then we will start drive to Pele-la pass (3540m), ancient border between western and eastern Bhutan.
-On the way we will stop at Chendebji stupa, which was modeled after Boudhanath stupa in Kathmandu and is just much smaller size.
-Reaching Gangtey by the evening.
-You might like to try the hot stone bath, traditional Bhutanese treat (on extra payment, need to be ordered in the morning). ➜ Optionally you can attend lesson on Buddhism led by accomplished master with translation to English in Gangtey monastery shedra (buddhist college).|
+|6||Jakar – Gangtey||Early morning drive to Trongsa over Yotong-la pass (3550 m). ➜ Visit Trongsa dzong, the castle from which the royal dynasty of Bhutan has risen. ➜ Also explore intricate museum in watchtower Ta Dzong hosts number of interesting artifacts related to royal dynasty, history of Bhutan and many religious statues and temples. ➜ Then we will start drive to Pele-la pass (3540 m), ancient border between western and eastern Bhutan. ➜ On the way we will stop at Chendebji stupa, which was modeled after Boudhanath stupa in Kathmandu and is just much smaller size. ➜ Reaching Gangtey by the evening. ➜ You might like to try the hot stone bath, traditional Bhutanese treat (on extra payment, need to be ordered in the morning). ➜ Optionally you can attend lesson on Buddhism led by accomplished master with translation to English in Gangtey monastery shedra (buddhist college).|

-|7||Gangtey – Wangdue||In the morning drive to Gangtey gompa located at the top of the hill with commanding view of the valley.
-The historically important monastery belongs to Niyngma school of Buddhism.
-Walk through village with lots of interesting handicraft shop.
+|7||Gangtey – Wangdue / Punakha||In the morning drive to Gangtey gompa located at the top of the hill with commanding view of the valley.
+The historically important monastery belongs to Niyngma school of Buddhism. ➜ Walk through village with lots of interesting handicraft shop.
 From here you will start 2.5 hour walk, one of the most beautiful and easy hikes in Bhutan.
-You will go around the buckwheat and potato fields to the mixed pine forest with trees decorated with old men's beard lichen and finally you will reach to a view of marshland.
-Here, in the late autumn and winter, rare Black Neck Cranes can be seen.
-Descend to valley bottom and visit Kewa lhakhang, the newly established monastery on the place where the demoness was subdued in the past.
-Drive to local farmhouse to taste local kitchen and other delicacies like the salty suja tea and ara spirit.
-Then visit to Black Neck Crane center.
-The birds comes for roosting to the valley in great numbers form November to the end of February.
+You will go around the buckwheat and potato fields to the mixed pine forest with trees decorated with old men's beard lichen, and finally you will reach to a view of marshland.
+Here, in the late autumn and winter, rare Black Neck Cranes can be seen. ➜ Descend to valley bottom and visit Kewa lhakhang, the newly established monastery on the place where the demoness was subdued in the past. ➜ Drive to local farmhouse to taste local kitchen and other delicacies like the salty suja tea and ara spirit. ➜ Then visit to Black Neck Crane center.
+The birds come for roosting to the valley in great numbers from November to the end of February.
 See interesting documentary on bird conservation efforts and related exposition. ➜ Start drive to Wangdue / Punakha. ➜ Stop at Lawa-la pass above Phobjikha to visit shops of local herders.
 You can get a lot of interesting things here, including the yak wool textiles, dust brush made of yak tail, medicinal plants like puttising root, potent cure for cough and fever or cordyceps dubbed as "himalayan viagra" and energy booster. ➜ Reach to destinatin in late afternoon/evening.|

-|10||Thimphu – Haa||Morning leisurely revisit the town.
-Check the hand paper factory for traditional craft and peek at Changlimithang stadium for possible archery match.
-Visit to Simtokha dzong, the first castle-monastery built by Bhutan's unifier Shabdrung Nawang Namgyel in 17th century.
-Then drive to Haa valley using scenic road from Chuzom.
-On the way we can shortly stop to see 15th century Dobji Dzong castle monastery, which is said to be first building of this design ever built in Bhutan.
-Accommodation in local farmhouse and visit to main village temple, Lhakhang Karpo (white temple) dedicated to local deity.
+|10||Thimphu – Haa||Morning leisurely revisit the town. ➜ Then drive to Haa valley using scenic road from Chuzom. ➜ On the way we can shortly stop to see 15th century Dobji Dzong castle monastery, which is said to be first building of this design ever built in Bhutan. ➜ Reach to Haa.
 Overnight will be spent in local farmhouse as a guest of local family, with trying local delicacies like salty butter tea, and ara spirit.
-Accommodation facilities are rudimentary but experience is worth of it.
-Optionally you can spend night in hotel.
-Evening option to try hot stone bath, traditional Bhutanese treat.|
+Accommodation facilities are rudimentary, but experience is worth of it.
+Walk in very traditional village around your farmhouse and see traditional lifestyle. ➜ Evening option to try hot stone bath, traditional Bhutanese treat. ➜ Optionally you can spend night in hotel.|

-|11||Haa – Paro||In the morning visit to main village temple, Lhakhang Karpo (white temple) dedicated to local deity.
-Then drive to Katsho village and undertake short hike up to Juneydrak hermitage.
+|11||Haa – Paro||In the morning visit to main village temple, Lhakhang Karpo (white temple) dedicated to local deity. ➜ Drive to Katsho village and undertake short hike up to Juneydrak hermitage.
 This small temple perched to the rock cliff is considered to be “second Tiger’s Nest”.
-The last section of climb to this temple is very steep and you might need a support of rope which is fixed here.
-Place is inhabited by two welcoming hermits who will take you around.
-Then drive to Chele-la pass and picnic lunch there.
-In clear weather you might see Kanchenjunga mountain to the west and holy Jomolhari peak to the north.
-Descend by car to Paro.
-If time permits, visit also Dzongdrakha lhakhang, the temple built below the rock cliffs with great view of rice fields of Bondey village.
-The beauty of this temple, rarely visited by travelers, is only matched by the Tiger's Nest.|
+The last section of climb to this temple is very steep, and you might need a support of rope which is fixed here.
+Place is inhabited by two welcoming hermits who will take you around. ➜ Drive to Chele-la (3850 m), the highest motorable pass in Bhutan.
+In clear weather you might see Kanchenjunga mountain to the west and holy Jomolhari peak to the north. ➜ Descend by car to Paro. ➜ If time permits, visit also Dzongdrakha lhakhang, the temple built below the rock cliffs with great view of rice fields of Bondey village. ➜ The beauty of this temple, rarely visited by travelers, is only matched by the Tiger's Nest.|

 Tour variants, extensions and combinations: